Automatic calibration of gamma-ray detectors deployed in uncontrolled environments: Methods

 Because of the extent of the simulation volume relative to the detector size, it is computationally impractical to perform a ``brute-force'' simulation for the various background types.
 Both Ref.~\cite{bandstra_modeling_2020} and \cite{sandness_accurate_2009} discuss different methods to solve this ``scale'' problem.
 Our method for simulating full-spectrum gamma-ray backgrounds uses a two-stage method described in detail in Ref.~\cite{Bandstra2026}.
 The method relies on two insights.
 The first is that if we had a planar geometry of soil and atmosphere that extended infinitely in all directions, and the various background sources were emitted uniformly within their relevant media (soil for KUT, the ground surface for rain-related isotopes, the atmosphere for cosmics), then the radiation field at a fixed height above ground would be translationally invariant for every type of background source.
 The second insight is that we are interested in the background observed in a detector that is only tens of centimeters long located a few meters above the ground.
 Because of its relatively small scale, its perturbation to the radiation field around it can be assumed to be small (except for self-attenuation, which will be accounted for in the simulations).
 Furthermore, due to the detector's small vertical extent and the gradual change in the radiation field with height, we assume the radiation field across its volume is constant.

 As in Ref.~\cite{Bandstra2026}, the first-stage simulation is used to estimate the radiation field at a flat tally layer.
 The tally layer does nothing except register the energies, directions, and particle types of any particles that cross it, traveling both upwards and downwards.
-The tally layer must be set up such that it captures the ``average'' radiation field near the detector.
+The tallied particle data allow us to estimate the mean radiation field at the height of the detector.
 This field is then used as the source of photons for the second stage, which consists of a 25\,cm-radius sphere of air surrounding the detector.
 The analysis of the second stage simply creates a histogram of the event energies detected by the detector.
 While not relevant here, by accounting for any dimensional factors in the process, it is possible to relate source activity concentrations to the measured spectral count rate densities.

 There are some details in the simulation used here that are different from Ref.~\cite{Bandstra2026}.
 We used an atmosphere extending 2\,km above the ground surface, and the entire geometry was a cylinder with a radius of 1000\,km.
 The radius of 1000\,km was arbitrary but chosen so that the edge effects could be ignored for simplicity.
 The tally layer was placed at a height of 2\,meters above the ground, which is the assumed detector height, although in this stage of the simulation no detector is present.